CATEGORIES

 We observed hundreds of emails impersonating dozens of companies, each sent to a specific address from a different Gmail account.
 Almost 70% of the impersonated companies are from Entertainment /Media and Technology/Software sectors.
 This is possibly due to the fact that those sectors have a high online presence and are more likely to send such requests than other sectors.
 These high profile sectors also have frequent copyright-related communications, making such phishing attempts appear more credible.

-The attackers likely used an automated tool, possibly with AI integration, though they do not leverage modern AI engines, rather a much older classic machine learning, typical for OCR software, to generate both the emails and the accounts.
+The attackers likely used an automated tool, possibly with AI integration, to generate both the emails and the accounts.
 While most emails are written in the recipient’s local language or English, occasional errors occur.
 For example, one email intended for an Israeli target was written in Korean instead of Hebrew, with only the target’s name correctly localized.

 Figure 3 - Phishing email written in Korean mistakenly sent to a